dtex21/library-management-system/README.md

-# library-management-system
+# Library Management System
-A GUI application for managing libraries, written in C++ using Qt framework
+A GUI application for managing libraries, written in C++ using Qt framework.
+For now it covers only the management of books.
+In development.